Universal set

-In set theory, a universal set is a set which contains all of the objects in the theory, including itself.
+In set theory, a universal set is a set that contains all of the objects in the theory, including itself.
 In set theory as usually formulated, it can be proven in multiple ways that a universal set does not exist.
 However, some non-standard variants of set theory include a universal set.

 Reasons for nonexistence

 Many set theories do not allow for the existence of a universal set.
 There are several different arguments for its non-existence, based on different choices of axioms for set theory.

 Russell's paradox

 Russell's paradox concerns the impossibility of a set of sets, whose members are all sets that do not contain themselves.
 If such a set could exist, it could neither contain itself (because its members all do not contain themselves) nor avoid containing itself (because if it did, it should be included as one of its members).
 This paradox prevents the existence of a universal set in set theories that include either Zermelo's axiom of restricted comprehension, or the axiom of regularity and axiom of pairing.